flare-foundation/attestation-client/docs/end-users/state-connector-usage.md

 The attestation proof consists of the following data:

 - `roundId` of the attestation request.
-- attestation response, which consists of the data about the result of the attestation request, in the form as described in the definition of each attesetation type.
+- attestation response, which consists of the data about the result of the attestation request, in the form as described in the definition of each attestation type.
-- Merkle proof
+- Merkle proof.

 The data for assembling the proof should be obtained from an attestation provider's REST API as described above.

+One should use the data obtained from the REST API to fill in the relevant struct object defined in [`contracts/generated/interface/ISCProofVerifier.sol`](../../contracts/generated/interface/ISCProofVerifier.sol).
+Some Javascript/Typescript libraries like *web3.js* and *ethers.js* allow sending structs as JSON objects which are almost identical to the structure of the attestation response.
+Hence one can use the attestation response JSON object and add the key `merkleProof`, a list of 32-byte hex hashes.
+Then relevant `chainId` (see [here](../../src/verification/sources/sources.ts)) and the assembled JSON object can be used in verification functions on the contract.
+For example, to verify the proof given a `assembled_proof_json`, for the `Payment` attestation type on Ripple blockchain (`chainId` is 3) the call `verifyPayment(3, assembled_proof_json)` will return `true`, if done on a deployed contract.

 ## To which smart contract I can/should submit the attestation proof?

 This depends on the dApp that utilizes State Connector proofs in order to allow certain actions based on a successful proof.
 A generic implementation of verification functions is available here in [SCProofVerifierBase.sol](../../contracts/generated/contracts/SCProofVerifierBase.sol).

+An example of such contact deployed on Coston2 network is [here](https://coston2-explorer.flare.network/address/0xA8083d78B6ABC328b4d3B714F76F384eCC7147e1/read-contract#address-tabs).
+The verification functions (named `verify<attestation type name>(...)`) can be used to check the proofs.

 ## How can I implement a dApp that uses proofs for a State Connector system?